AI Flashcards Guide: Turn Notes and PDFs into Study-Ready Decks

 - Priority Tags: Mark exam‑heavy topics; review them earlier in a session

-Quick Reality Check
+Quick Reality Check on AI Flashcards

 AI will occasionally fabricate or oversimplify.
 Always spot‑check unfamiliar material against a trusted reference.
 A few seconds here prevents fossilizing errors.